ElofssonLab/TOPCONS2/README.md

 This software package is supposed to be run on Ubuntu x64 system.
 It might also work on other Linux boxes but have not been tested.

+If you are interested in running TOPCONS2 on other systems, please contact Arne Eloffson (arne@bioinfo.se)

 Installation and usage:

 1. Check out the software from the github by